skirtapaieo/development-101/rd/language/go/32-issues-go-vs-typescript.md

 ## 9] JSON Handling

+### Reddit question

+9] PAINFUL JSON handling - especially deeply nested (or dynamic) JSON as the JSON mapping logic is inside strings (struct string tags) where there is no autocomplete and no compile error

 ### How it is normally managed in Go
 Go uses struct tags for mapping JSON keys.